 CanadaInfo: Government in Canada.
 The Constitution of Canada divided the responsibilities of the Government into federal and provincial jurisdictions.

 Canada's parliamentary system is open and democratic.
-It offers the opportunity for people to give their input and it is designed to make sure proposals for laws are carefully considered.
 Municipal Affairs.
 Learning about Municipal Governments When people hear the word community, many think of a neighbourhood, town, city or area.

 Each level of government has different responsibilities.
 Federal government (the Government of Canada) - Responsible for things that affect the whole country, such as citizenship and immigration, national defence and trade with other countries.
 Provincial and territorial governments (for example, the Province of Ontario) - Responsible for such things as education, health care and highways.
 Municipal (local) governments (cities, towns, and villages in Ontario) - Responsible for firefighting, city streets and other local matters.
 If there is no local government, the province provides services.